jhellingman/tei2html/Wiki/PageBreaks.md

 ## Cross-References ##

-As mentioned, cross-references in printed book often reference to page numbers.
+As mentioned, cross-references in printed books often reference to page numbers.
 The easiest way to encode this is to do something like this:

 ```
 For details <ref target="pb123">see page 123</ref>.